 Our latest pamphlet release is hitting the streets across the country.

-Stated another way, if you only looked at the energy flux-density impact of mankind’s actions on the biosphere (without knowing the source of those actions), it would look like the product of evolutionary improvement of life over millions of years.
-Yet, mankind has generated this change on the scale of merely hundreds to a few thousands of years, accomplishing this via a fossil-fueled physical economy (as an externally expressed energy flux-density, rather than biological evolution).
+Stated another way, if you only looked at the power per mass impact of mankind’s actions on the biosphere (without knowing the source of those actions), it would look like the product of evolutionary improvement of life over millions of years.
+Yet, mankind has generated this change on the scale of a few thousands of years, accomplishing this via a fossil-fueled physical economy (as an expression of human creative development, rather than biological evolution).

-Thus, following our universal metric of energy flux-density gives us a profound insight into the nature of human progress in the universe.
+Thus, following our universal metric of power per mass gives us a profound insight into the nature of human progress in the universe.
 There is a coherence between the energy source powering the physical economy and the potential level of negentropic power that physical economy represents.

 At an earlier physical economic stage, human society was sustained by the burning of wood and other biomass.
-That fuel source was the product of the biosphere on human generational timescales, and enabled a physical economy capable of being the top formation in the biosphere (roughly corresponding to an agricultural stage of development).
+That fuel source was the product of the biosphere on human generational timescales, and enabled a physical economy capable of distinguishing itself from other life biosphere.

-In terms of our universal metric of energy flux-density, at our current stage of development, mankind embodies the power of life over evolutionary time, encapsulating the full negentropic power of the life-biosphere negentropic system.
+In terms of our universal metric of power per mass, at our current stage of development, mankind embodies the power of life over evolutionary time.

 The beginning of the next great stage of human development is clearly outlined by our universal framework.
-Is it a coincidence that the current frontiers of mankind’s development encapsulates both nuclear power and colonization of the solar system?
+Is it a coincidence that the current frontiers of mankind’s development encapsulates both the energy sources of the nuclear domain and colonization of the solar system?

-As fossil fuels are products of the biosphere over evolutionary time, fission and fusion fuels are the products of stellar processes over successive generations of stars over stellar and galactic time.
-As a fossil fuel-powered physical economy is the representation of mankind as an evolutionary biospheric force, a nuclear-powered physical economy will be the beginning of mankind as an astrospheric force, capable of bringing the solar system (and eventually other stellar systems) under his regime of negentropic control.
+As fossil fuels are products of the biosphere over evolutionary time, fission and fusion fuels are the products of stellar processes over stellar and galactic time.
+As a fossil fuel-powered physical economy is the representation of mankind as an evolutionary biospheric force, a nuclear-powered physical economy will be the beginning of mankind as an astrospheric force, capable of bringing the solar system (and eventually other stellar systems) under his regime of negentropic development.

-Thus, the coming transition of mankind from a biospheric evolutionary force into the very beginnings of an astrospheric force is the next leap in mankind’s natural process of encapsulating and expressing the negentropic systems that compose the universe in new and more powerful ways.
+Thus, the coming transition of mankind from a biospheric evolutionary force into the very beginnings of an astrospheric force is the next leap in mankind’s natural process of encapsulating the negentropic systems that compose the universe, and expressing them in new and more powerful ways.

-We live in a universe composed of nested processes of creative development, characterized by systems of increasing complexity and potential (from galaxies, to the biosphere, to physical economy).
-Each system is defined by its characteristic negentropic agent (from stars, to living organisms, to mankind), but only mankind defines his existence by creating and controlling external expressions of energy flux-density, which are manifestations of mankind encompassing the systems composing the universe.
-This is the characteristic physical expression of a power we call human creativity.
+We live in a universe composed of nested processes of creative development, characterized by systems of increasing complexity and potential (from galaxies, to the biosphere, to physical economy), and each system is defined by its characteristic negentropic agent (from stars, to living organisms, to mankind).
+But only mankind defines his existence by discovering and mastering successive new forms of file.
+This is the physical manifestation of mankind's unique ability to encompass the systems composing the universe, and the expression of a power we call human creativity.

 Human creativity and science aren’t just about understanding facts about the natural world.
-Human creativity has a specific expression, the expansion of the sphere of mankind’s negentropic impact over increasingly larger domains, and more fundamental systems composing the developmental process of the universe itself.
-That is, mankind encapsulating, expressing, and representing the creative nature of the universe in increasingly more fundamental and powerful ways.
-That is a scientific expression and definition of mankind in the image of God.
+Human creativity has a specific expression, the expansion of the sphere of mankind’s negentropic impact over increasingly larger domains, and more fundamental developmental systems that compose the universe itself.
+That is, mankind encapsulating, expressing, and representing the creative nature of the universe in increasingly more fundamental and powerful ways is the scientific expression and definition of mankind in the image of God.

 Mankind is a unique and special expression of the universe’s own creative nature, with a responsibility to carry forward the processes of creation that created our universe.
 Every human being has the inalienable right to participate in that process.